 Today, as a working mom and business owner, I am careful about what I give my energy to and when.
 Getting off-balance in any arena of my life can be detrimental to all areas.
 This being said, I don't subscribe to the notion that "balance" is juggling all balls in the air at all times.
 On the contrary, in the past year, balance for me has meant making tough decisions about precisely which balls I would drop, when, and why.

 I've earned the distinct privilege of being called "selfish", "stuck up" and even "prideful" by some folks I used to hang out with and I am super duper excited about it.
 Why?
 Do you ask?
 Well, for a recovering captain-save-a h*e who made everyone's problem THEIR problem, deciding to focus on my life, goals, family, and dreams has done me well.
 I made tough choices about where I would draw the line with work, church, friends, extended family, and in exchange, I recentered myself and rediscovered my true calling.
 I regret nothing.
-Making tough choices not only helped me achieve my goals, but they also helped me protect my sanity, especially as a mother with a child who has complex needs.
+Making tough choices not only helped me achieve my goals but also helped me protect my sanity, especially as a mother with a child who has complex needs.

 Shop our "Living, Loving, & Healing hoodie at www.theezbreezyshop.com

 Here are five ways I protected my mental health in 2020 as a special needs mom:

 1. I stopped giving my time to friends who added more drama than joy to my life